 Andrew LaMar, External Affairs Division

 Andrew LaMar joined the California Victim Compensation Board as Deputy Executive Officer of the External Affairs Division in October 2020.
 For the previous three years, LaMar served as the Deputy Director of Communications at the California Department of Human Resources.
-He served as Communications Director for state Senator Bob Hertzberg 2015-2017 and as chief speechwriter for Superintendent of Public Instruction Tom Torlakson in 2015.
+He served as Communications Director for state Senator Bob Hertzberg from 2015 to 2017 and as chief speechwriter for Superintendent of Public Instruction Tom Torlakson in 2015.
 He was a Principal Consultant at the Senate Office of Research from 2013 to 2014 and Communications Director and Chief of Staff for Senate Majority Leader Ellen Corbett from 2011 to 2013.
 LaMar was Communications Director for Senate President Pro Tem Don Perata from 2006 to 2008, and Director of Media Relations for the California Medical Association from 2008 to 2011.
 He started his career as a journalist, working for several different newspapers in Oregon and California, and serving four years as the Capitol Bureau Chief for the Contra Costa Times.
-He earned a Bachelor of Arts degree in journalism from the University of Oregon.
+He earned a Bachelor of Arts in journalism from the University of Oregon.